 Typical cardiac pain

-Brought on by exertional and relieved by rest
+Brought on by exertion and relieved by rest

 Lasting less than 20 minutes

-Troponin measurement will be normal as there has not been any ischaemic damage (YET!) and the ECG may be normal for similar reasons, although there are some signs not to miss (see below).
-This means the diagnosis is often ALL on your clinical assessment!
+Diagnosis of unstable angina is based on clinical assessment.
+Troponin measurements will be normal as there has not been any ischaemic damage (yet) and the ECG may be normal for similar reasons.

 Third Universal Definition of Myocardial Infarction.
 European Heart Journal (2012) 33, 2551 – 2567.